skylerwebdev/.bash_scripts/README.md

 ## Should work on Mac and Windows(Provided you are using GitBash)

 ## Instructions for Shell Scripts
-1. To use the scripts put them in a folder I usually put mine in `~/. bash_scripts`
+1. To use the scripts put them in a folder I usually put mine in `~/.bash_scripts`
 2. Make them executeable `chmod +x ~/.bash_scripts/* -R`
 3. Run the script you want to run eg.. `bash ~/.bash_scripts/setup-react.sh` or Double Click it.
 4. You can create aliases for them as well